-In just about every country in the world, it is legally required to conduct an environmental assessment before major commitments are made.
+In just about every country in the world, it is required by law to conduct an environmental assessment before major commitments are made.

-Environmental assessment can be conducted at two levels:
+Environmental assessment can be conducted at two levels of decision making:

-- For decision making on projects, such as a dam, motorway, airport or windpark.
-This is Environmental and Social Impact Assessment (ESIA).
+- decision making on projects, such as a dam, motorway, airport or windpark.
+This is called Environmental and Social Impact Assessment (ESIA).

-- For plans, programmes or policies, for instance: a land use plan or an energy plan.
-This is Strategic Environmental Assessment (SEA).
+- decision making on plans, programmes or policies, such as a land use plan or an energy plan.
+This is called Strategic Environmental Assessment (SEA).

-The main objectives and key stages of ESIA and SEA are fairly similar.
-However, the actual scope and stakeholders involved can be quite different.
+The main objectives and key stages of ESIA and SEA are similar.
+But the actual scope and relevant stakeholders can be quite different.

 What the NCEA looks for in an environmental assessment process:

-- Influence: Does the process influence decision making by addressing relevant issues, providing usable inputs for decision makers at the right time and ensuring that decision makers are accountable for the assessment outcomes?
+- influence: Does the process influence decision making by addressing relevant issues, providing usable inputs for decision makers at the right time and ensuring that decision makers can be held accountable for their use of the assessment outcomes?